graziellecafe/javascript-studies-beggining-to-advanced/README.md

-# Javascript studies since beggining to advanced
+# Javascript studies from beginning to advanced

-This respository is about the study about Javascript since the begging to advanced.
-The topics studies is from the course from Mateus at Udemy
+This repository is all about studying Javascript from beginning to advanced.
+Topics studied are from Matthew's course on Udemy.
+[You can find the course here](https://www.udemy.com/course/javascript-do-basico-ao-avancado-com-node-e-projetos/).

 # Sumário